peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.mat4multiply'></a>
 ### (static) H3DU.MathUtil.mat4multiply(a, b)

-Multiplies two 4x4 matrices.
+Multiplies two 4 &times; 4 matrices.
 A new matrix is returned.
 The matrices are multiplied such that the transformations they describe happen in reverse order.
 For example, if the first matrix (input matrix) describes a translation and the second